Kisaki77/Kisaki-sRecipes/README.md

 - **Recipe Search:** Visitors can search for recipes based on ingredients, cuisine, or meal type.
 - **Responsive Design:** The website is designed to work seamlessly on various devices.

-- **NB** SOME FEATURE MAY NOT WORK DUE TO THE FACT THAT HIS PROJECT IS STILL ONGOING!!!
+- **NB** SOME FEATURE MAY NOT WORK DUE TO THE FACT THAT THIS PROJECT IS STILL ONGOING!!!

 ## Technologies Used